Trimble Inc (TRMB)

 + $—K

-The quick ratio, also known as the acid-test ratio, is a liquidity ratio that measures a company's ability to meet its short-term obligations with its most liquid assets.
-A quick ratio of less than 1 indicates that a company may have difficulty meeting its short-term liabilities.
+The quick ratio, also known as the acid-test ratio, measures the ability of Trimble Inc to meet its short-term obligations with its most liquid assets.
+A quick ratio below 1 indicates potential liquidity concerns.

 Peer comparison